silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 	}
 ```

-## Object extension injection points
+## Extension injection points

-`Object` has two additional methods, `beforeExtending` and `afterExtending`, each of which takes a method name and a
+`Extensible` has two additional methods, `beforeExtending` and `afterExtending`, each of which takes a method name and a
-callback to be executed immediately before and after `Object::extend()` is called on extensions.
+callback to be executed immediately before and after `extend()` is called on extensions.

 This is useful in many cases where working with modules such as `Translatable` which operate on `DataObject` fields
 that must exist in the `FieldList` at the time that `$this->extend('UpdateCMSFields')` is called.